 Abandonment and Reclamation Costs are estimated by incorporating assumptions respecting the expected costs of particular activities and the expected timing thereof.
 Costs are estimated for individual assets and then aggregated to determine total estimated Abandonment and Reclamation Costs.
-In making such estimates, reference is made to historical costs and values, internal estimates, third-party environmental reports and assessments and information provided by provincial regulatory authorities, industry organizations and third-party engineering firms.
+In making such estimates, reference is made to historical costs and values, internal estimates, third-party reports and assessments and information provided by provincial regulatory authorities, industry organizations and third-party engineering firms.
 See "Risk Factors - Abandonment and Reclamation Cost Estimates".

 Paramount estimates, as at the end of each fiscal quarter, the Abandonment and Reclamation Costs related to its working interest in all wells, facilities, pipelines and associated surface leases.
 These estimates are inflated at the long-term inflation rate, discounted at the credit-adjusted risk-free discount rate and recorded as asset retirement obligations in the financial statements of the Company.
-Paramount has recorded in its audited consolidated financial statements for the year ended December 31, 2021 asset retirement obligations of \$651.1 million (using a credit-adjusted risk-free discount rate of 7.0 percent per annum and an inflation rate of 2.0 percent per annum).
-Estimated asset retirement obligations as at December 31, 2021 calculated on an undiscounted and uninflated basis were \$1,318.7 million.
-Additional information concerning asset retirement obligations and the calculation thereof is included in the 2021 Financial Statements and MD&A.
+Paramount has recorded in its audited consolidated financial statements for the year ended December 31, 2022 asset retirement obligations of \$540.1 million (using a credit-adjusted risk-free discount rate of 8.5 percent per annum and an inflation rate of 2.0 percent per annum).
+Estimated asset retirement obligations as at December 31, 2022 calculated on an undiscounted and uninflated basis were \$1,296.0 million.
+Additional information concerning asset retirement obligations and the calculation thereof is included in the 2022 Financial Statements and MD&A.

 In estimating the future net revenue of the Company's reserves disclosed in this annual information form, the McDaniel Report deducts the estimated Abandonment and Reclamation Costs for Paramount's working interest in all wells, undeveloped reserves locations, facilities, pipelines and associated surface leases related to all properties evaluated in the McDaniel Report.
-Estimated Abandonment and Reclamation Costs of \$1,211.1 million (undiscounted, but inflated at a rate 2.33 percent in 2023 and 2.0 percent per annum thereafter) were deducted in the McDaniel Report in estimating the undiscounted future net revenue of the Company's proved plus probable reserves as at December 31, 2021.
-Estimated Abandonment and Reclamation Costs used for the purposes of the McDaniel Report calculated on an undiscounted and uninflated basis were \$685.6 million as at December 31, 2021.
+Estimated Abandonment and Reclamation Costs of \$1,327.6 million (undiscounted, but inflated at a rate of 2.33 percent in 2024 and 2.0 percent per annum thereafter) were deducted in the McDaniel Report in estimating the undiscounted future net revenue of the Company's proved plus probable reserves as at December 31, 2022.
+Estimated Abandonment and Reclamation Costs used for the purposes of the McDaniel Report calculated on an undiscounted and uninflated basis were \$703.8 million as at December 31, 2022.

-The Abandonment and Reclamation Costs deducted in estimating the future net revenue of the Company's reserves in the McDaniel Report differ from the estimates of asset retirement obligations recorded in the Company's financial statements in the following ways: (i) the McDaniel Report deducts estimated costs associated with undeveloped wells, facilities, pipelines and associated surface leases that will be required for future development of undeveloped reserves, whereas the estimated asset retirement obligations recorded in the Company's financial statements include costs only with respect to existing wells, facilities, pipelines and associated surface leases that will be required for future development of undeveloped reserves, whereas the estimated asset retirement obligations recorded in the Company's financial statements include costs only with respect to existing wells, facilities, pipelines and associated surface leases; (ii) the McDaniel Report does not include estimated costs with respect to properties not evaluated in the McDaniel Report, such as the Company's permanently shut-in Zama and Hawkeye properties, whereas the estimated asset retirement obligations recorded in the Company's financial statements include costs with respect to all of the Company's properties, and (iii) different discount and inflation rates are used in each case.
+The Abandonment and Reclamation Costs deducted in estimating the future net revenue of the Company's reserves in the McDaniel Report differ from the estimates of asset retirement obligations recorded in the Company's financial statements in the following ways: (i) the McDaniel Report deducts estimated costs associated with undeveloped wells, facilities, pipelines and associated surface leases that will be required for future development of undeveloped reserves, whereas the estimated asset retirement obligations recorded in the Company's financial statements include costs only with respect to existing wells, facilities, pipelines and associated surface leases; (ii) the McDaniel Report does not include estimated costs with respect to properties not evaluated in the McDaniel Report, such as the Company's permanently shut-in Zama and Hawkeye properties, whereas the estimated asset retirement obligations recorded in the Company's financial statements include costs with respect to all of the Company's properties, and (iii) different discount and inflation rates are used in each case.